 Charles Ingalls, “Pa,” is a hard-worker and dedicated family man.
 He’ll do whatever it takes to put food on the table, from farming his own land to working at Hanson’s Mill, and any other job to supplement the family farm.
 When his crops don’t yield enough to provide for his family, he leaves town in search of work.
 Though soft-spoken and not prone to violence or hot temper, he is a force to be reckoned with.
 When pushed, he will fight for justice.
 When he needs to teach a lesson to one of his children, for example, he imparts it with a tough love, standing his ground, yet showing great compassion.
 He is respected in town, reliable, a man of his word, and loved by his family.

-Caroline Ingalls, “Ma,” displays as quite strength.
+Caroline Ingalls, “Ma,” displays a quiet strength.
 She, too, is a hard worker, is devoted to her family and loyal to her husband.
 While gentle in nature, she is fiercely protective of her children.
 She is a woman of faith and generous to the point of taking in strangers in need.

 If Laura is the rebel of the family, her older sister, Mary Ingalls is the scholar.
 Mary has a gentle nature and is quite close to her mother.
 She, often, takes care of her younger siblings, nurturing and advising and when necessary defending.
 As a teenager, she is particularly challenged, when she loses her sight.